sergiolindau/basic-dom-helper/README.md

 >Basic DOM helper - A lightweight DOM helper.

-This package provides methods to manipulate programatically DOM objects.
+This package provides methods for manipulating DOM objects programmatically.
+The methods condense sequences of commands common in DOM manipulation (such as creating then append elements).
+This makes the code that uses this package more readable, focusing on business rules.

 ## Installation